sraghavendran/sraghavendran.github.io/_seminars/twistedholography.md

     <td> October 6 </td>
     <td> Kevin Costello </td>
     <td><details><summary>From physical holography to Koszul duality</summary><br>
       	<p> Abstract: I will review how the physics statement of holography can be "twisted" to yield a statement that can be formulated mathematically.
 I'll try to start at the beginning, and sketch the idea of twisting supersymmetric theories and supergravity, before moving on to trying to explain what holography looks like once you twist.</p></details></td>
     <td> <a href="https://ed-ac-uk.zoom.us/rec/share/lIt0jdJ0QXCOZkeBV3jrciQKAmV5otQMvMg6Q5dwICt8NawN6cfnINxTg86Ctb2k.Ib4TKzs8h0RLeNXt">Video</a> <br> <a href="https://sraghavendran.github.io/files/costello_slides.pdf">Slides</a></td>
   </tr>
   <tr>
     <td> October 11</td>
     <td> Brian Williams </td>
-    <td></td>
+    <td><details><summary>A user's guide to holography</summary><br>
+	<p>Abstract: In this talk I want to explain some very basic ideas that appear in twisted holography.
+In fact, I won’t say anything about supersymmetric twists or AdS/CFT.
+Rather, I will introduce the basic mathematical ideas involved with framing holographic dualities; the most important of which is the concept of Koszul duality.
+I’ll work through a simplest example of Koszul duality and will draw parallels with a story in topological field theory.</p></details></td>
     <td></td>
   </tr>
 </table>